Georgia in the Junior Eurovision Song Contest 2025

-Georgia will be represented at the Junior Eurovision Song Contest 2025 with the song "Shine Like a Star", written by Giga Kukhianidze and Mariam Ghvaladze, and performed by Anita Abgariani.
+Georgia was represented at the Junior Eurovision Song Contest 2025 with the song "Shine Like a Star", written by Giorgi Kukhianidze and Mariam Ghvaladze, and performed by Anita Abgariani.
 The Georgian participating broadcaster, Georgian Public Broadcaster (GPB), selected Abgariani as its entrant through the show Ranina, while the song "Shine Like a Star" was internally selected.

-In addition, GPB is also the host broadcaster and will stage the event at the Olympic Palace in Tbilisi after winning the with the song "To My Mom" by Andria Putkaradze.
+In addition, GPB was also the host broadcaster and staged the event at the Gymnastic Hall of Olympic City in Tbilisi after winning the with the song "To My Mom" by Andria Putkaradze.